Tribal–state compact: Indian gambling and tribal sovereignty

 The first major case to address Indian gambling and state regulation was California v.
 Cabazon Band of Mission Indians in 1987.
 In this case, the Supreme Court ruled that California did not have the right to regulate gaming unless there were criminal prohibitions against gaming in the state.
 Furthermore, the case set the precedent of only allowing state regulation of the tribes rarely and with federal preemption only.
 In denying the states the right to regulate tribal gambling, the court had essentially forced the task on to Congress.
 Thus, the emergence of the Indian Gaming Regulatory Act came on October 17, 1988.
 The act itself was an attempt to provide regulation while maintaining tribal sovereignty.
 The only "sticky" problem had to do with casino-style gambling.
-Because casino-style gambling is a "cash business" (relative to bingo) there were many who were concerned that it would attract crime (organized and otherwise).
+Because casino-style gambling is a "cash business" (relative to bingo) there were some who were concerned that it would attract crime (organized and otherwise).
 In fact, this was perhaps one of the main concerns on part of the states who were lobbying the federal government for some right to regulate gaming because of the chance of such infiltration.
-The tribal-state compacts came about as a compromise in concern for the casino-style gambling (Class III).
-The tribal-state compacts were seen as a necessary and fair political compromise by Congress, but in reality by incorporating these compacts, the IGRA seems to be illustrating a contemporary move towards devolution in some experts' opinions.
+The tribal–state compacts came about as a compromise in concern for the casino-style gambling (Class III).
+The tribal–state compacts were seen as a necessary and fair political compromise by Congress, but in reality by incorporating these compacts, the IGRA seems to be illustrating a contemporary move towards devolution in some experts' opinions.
 Compacts do require that tribes cede some jurisdictional powers to state governments.
 Some may view the IGRA as a means of respecting tribal sovereignty, but in placing the necessity of compacts, the IGRA is actually establishing limitations on the authority of the tribes.